 Our classes are created or vetted by respected institutions and foundations, primarily from open educational sources.
 These include ground-breaking institutions such as:

 - The National Repository for Online Content (supported by the Hewlett and Gates foundations )

 - Open High School of Utah

 Multiple content sources provide a wide variety of high-quality online courses to meet the needs of students in grades 9-12.
 The courses we've selected offer students top-quality content, engaging instruction and effective design, all from trusted resources.

 All of our classes have been reviewed by Kent ISD staff and core classes are aligned to Michigan Merit Curriculum and State Standards.
 This process provides students with up-to-date, relevant education to help them earn a local diploma and qualify for careers or post-secondary study.

-About 50 different classes, with more added each semester.
+We offer approximately 50 different classes, with additional classes added each semester.
 You will find all the core courses needed for graduation - English, Math, Social Studies and Science - and some with multiple options.
 We also offer a variety of elective courses that will enrich your understanding of core concepts, help you pursue your interests and meet additional state requirements.

 How do I learn to navigate this new online classroom?